 Effective management, however, requires formal training and a willingness to learn new skills.
 All the technical know-how in the world will not deliver a project successfully, i.e. with the required level of quality, within cost constraints and on time.
 Unfortunately very few engineering professionals have any degree of formal management training, which results in a great deal of personal stress as well as cost blow-outs and other woes.

 The lack of training often applies to the 'people skills' required for effective leadership as well.
 Critical project related activities such as work breakdown, scheduling, cost control and risk management, are important to understand.
 The 'soft' (but equally important) aspects such as team leadership and contract law are also critical.

-The Engineering Institute of Technology (EIT) School of Engineering Management thus focuses on project management with a interest in time, cost and risk management.
+EIT's School of Engineering Management thus focuses on project management with a interest in time, cost and risk management.

 To learn more about the engineering programs offered by EIT, please complete our contact form available in this link and we will have one of our expert Course Advisors assist you.

 By Edwina Ross.
 To keep pace with galloping technologies, capricious market forces and governments, modern mining requires a great deal of agility and flexibility.

 Oil prices began to sky-rocket in 2003 for reasons which...

 Every single student who successfully completes an EIT program of study should be enormously proud of their achievement as it is not an easy accomplishment!
 We are aware that for the majority of our students the decision to...